SpenDM/PIISynthesis/README.md

 ### NAME
-DeID retains PII in brackets after the tag NAME.
+DeID retains real names in brackets after the tag NAME.
-This allows PIISynthesis to use the same generated name consistently for the same real name.
+This allows PIISynthesis to use the same generated name consistently for the same real name, and likely generate first names for first names and last names for last names

 Example:

 `**NAME[Homer Simpson]`

+### AGE
+DeID retains age ranges in brackets after the tag AGE.
+PIISynthesis will generate a random age within the range.

+The ranges are:
+* "birth-12"
+* "in teens
+* "in 20s", "in 30s", etc.
+* 90+

+Example:
+`**AGE[in 60s]`

 ### DATE